Disney revenue dropped more than $8 billion last quarter as pandemic took its toll

 The earnings report for the fiscal third-quarter gave numeric form to what had been the sense of many in the entertainment and financial communities: Disney, once the high-flying giant of Hollywood, has been brought low by the virus, its creations often unable to be produced or consumed.

-Also Tuesday, the company said it would move “Mulan,” the action-adventure reboot that has been delayed several times since its March opening, to an unusual hybrid approach.
+To try to get some of that revenue back, the company said it would finally release “Mulan,” the action-adventure reboot that has been delayed several times since its March opening.

-The movie will now be on Disney Plus in the U.S. beginning Sept.
-4 at a rental cost of $29.99.
+But the company said it would employ a patchwork approach to do so.
+The live-action film will be made available on Disney Plus in the United States beginning Sept.
+4 — at a cost of $29.99.
 The same pattern will follow in Canada, Australia and some of Western Europe.
+Customers will be given indefinite access to the film in exchange for the fee, but only as long as they subscribe to Disney Plus.

-In countries where Disney Plus is not offered or theaters are widely open, the movie will go to theaters.
-This will likely include China, where the movie is expected to generate a large percentage of its box office.
+In countries where Disney Plus is not offered or theaters are widely open, meanwhile, the movie will go to theaters.
+This will almost certainly include China, where the film is expected to generate a large percentage of its box office.

-Disney is opting to split its release pattern as the U.S. lags behind other countries in reopening plans in the wake of covid-19 surges.
-Disney executives acknowledged how uncommon the tack was but called it a necessary exception at this moment.

-The pandemic has “forced us to consider different approaches and look for new opportunities,” chief executive Bob Chapek said in an analyst call.
+In moving the film to a digital platform in the United States, Disney is acknowledging that covid-19 surges make unlikely the quick resumption of normal business — a belief embraced by other studios, which have either substantially postponed their movies to 2021 or pursued a more circumscribed American release plan.

+The “Mulan” announcement also finally resolves what had been one of the great ambiguities of corona-era Hollywood.

 Disney’s $11.78 billion in revenue in the quarter was lower than the $12.37 billion many analysts expected, though earnings-per-share of 8 cents was above the 64-cent loss many forecast.

-The company saw major revenue drops in several key categories compared to 2019.
+The company saw major revenue drops in several business units compared to 2019.

 Theme parks saw a plummet from $6.58 billion to $983 million, a plunge of 85 percent.
 No American or European park was open in the quarter, while parks in Shanghai and Hong Kong re-opened only midway during the period.

+“The upside we’re seeing is less than we originally expected given the surge of covid-19 in Florida," she told analysts.

+Disney chief executive Bob Chapek said that the park has experienced a “higher-than-expected level of cancellations” as people decide not to travel to Orlando because of the virus.

-Its studio, which did not release any major new movies to theaters, saw revenue drop from $3.8 billion during the quarter last year to $1.74 billion this year, a slide of 55 percent.
+The company’s studio unit, which did not release any major new movies to theaters, saw revenue drop from $3.8 billion during the quarter last year to $1.74 billion this year, a slide of 55 percent.

 Its TV unit, however, was able to hold the line, as revenue stayed mostly flat at $6.6 billion compared to $6.7 billion last year, with many advertisers already paid up through the quarter.
 Harsher effects could be felt in the months ahead with the lack of new shows and a slowdown in the ad-sales market.